xnell90/Data-Science-and-Machine-Learning-Notes/Generating Digits/Generating Digits using a Generative Adversarial Network/README.md

 generator.add(Reshape((28, 28)))
 ```

-### Define the Generative Adversarial Network Using The Discriminator and The Generator
+### Define The Generative Adversarial Network Using The Discriminator and The Generator

 ```python